facebookresearch/hydra/website/versioned_docs/version-1.0/tutorials/basic/your_first_app/1_simple_cli.md

 if __name__ == "__main__":
     my_app()
 ```
-In this example, Hydra creates an empty `cfg` object and passes it to the function annotated with `@hydra.main`.
+In this example, Hydra creates an empty `cfg` object and pass it to the function annotated with `@hydra.main`.

 You can add config values via the command line.
 The `+` indicates that the field is new.